normanjaeckel/FeTSy-Hammertag/README.rst

 Production
 ==========

-To run in production you should do the following.
+To run in production you should do the following:

 - Install dependencies::